 American Cockroaches in Santa Fe and Albuquerque NM

-American cockroaches can bite, but thankfully, rarely do so.
-In fact, they will attempt to leave you alone.
+American cockroaches have the ability to bite, although they rarely do.
 These cockroaches are considered dangerous pests because they breed and feed in unsanitary areas close to humans, such as garbage storage, sewage systems, and septic tanks.
-American cockroaches have a characteristic odor when present and can contaminate human food and surfaces with their feces and body parts.
+American cockroaches have a characteristic odor when present and can contaminate human foods and surfaces with their feces and body parts.
 Foraging cockroaches can also be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
-Always contact a professional cockroach removal expert for help with American cockroaches.

 Say Goodbye To American Cockroaches.
 Get Started Today!